Reconciliation Action Plan

 In the 1820s, the area that is now the Brisbane Airport began to be developed for use by the early settlers.
 The airport underwent several transformations over the years, from its initial use as farmland and a cattle station in the 1920s and 1930s, a station for female convicts, a popular seaside bathing location, a World War II aerodrome, and its final incarnation as a modern airport.

 Brisbane Airport Corporation is proud to be a member of Supply Nation.
 Supply Nation is Australia's only supplier diversity council that promotes the purchase of goods and services supplied by economically excluded and marginalised groups including Indigenous Australians.
-BAC is the only airport in Australia to have a Reconciliation Action Plan and to be a Supply Nation member.
+BNE was the first airport in Australia to have a Reconciliation Action Plan and to be a Supply Nation member.